thegworld/gtx-browser/docs/contributing.md

-# Contributing to Chromium
+# Contributing to GTx Browser

-This page assumes a working Chromium [checkout and build][checkout-and-build].
+This page assumes a working GTx Browser [checkout and build][checkout-and-build].
-Note that a full Chromium checkout includes external repositories with their own workflows for contributing, such as [v8][v8-dev-guide] and [Skia][skia-dev-guide].
-Similarly, ChromiumOS, which includes Chromium as a subrepository, has its own [development workflow][cros-dev-guide].
+Note that a full GTx Browser checkout includes external repositories with their own workflows for contributing, such as [v8][v8-dev-guide] and [Skia][skia-dev-guide].
+Similarly, GTx BrowserOS, which includes GTx Browser as a subrepository, has its own [development workflow][cros-dev-guide].

 [TOC]

 ## Related resources

-- [Life of a Chromium Developer][life-of-a-chromium-developer], which is mostly up-to-date.
+- [Life of a GTx Browser Developer][life-of-a-chromium-developer], which is mostly up-to-date.
 - [Tutorial][noms-tutorial] by committer emeritus noms@chromium.org.
 - [Commit Checklist][commit-checklist], a useful checklist to go through before